tylerjaquish3/ffb/README.md

 - find the best players ever drafted
 - get date/week from trades + points to see who won the trade
 - grab postseason matchup rosters
-- rosters page, add record for each manager
+- rosters page,
-- rosters page, add optimal lineups info on left
+    - add optimal lineups info on left
-- rosters page, show player rank on the season?
+    - it would be cool to show what nfl team they were on that year
+- profile page, pie chart for postseason wins too

 - draft order based on wives/gfs responses to something?

 fun fact ideas...